Haodi-Liu/GPS-Gold-Point-Sniper/README.md

 ```
 GPS-code/SGPS_infer
 ```
-There is a directory containing scripts of various prompting structure (direct, SPGS, ablated) for each LVLM type.
+There is a directory containing scripts of various prompting structure (direct, SGPS, ablated) for each LVLM type.
 # GPSE Multimodal Evaluation
 Comprehensive Visual Understanding Evaluation by OV-72B
 ```